foundriesio/docs/source/zephyr/getting-started.rst

 repositories at known-good revisions, and keep them in sync as time goes on.

-If you're new to Repo and want to know more, see :ref:`zephyr-branching-repo`.
+If you're new to Repo and want to know more, see :ref:`repo-primer`.

 Subscribers
 ~~~~~~~~~~~